How the One Big Beautiful Bill Act Could Impact Your Year-End Charitable Giving

 These floors mean deductions will only apply to contributions above those limits, reducing the tax benefit of charitable gifts for many high-income donors.

-Looking ahead to 2025, many experts are recommending that corporations and high-income donors consider accelerating charitable giving while the existing rules remain more favorable.
-Planning opportunities may include:
+Looking ahead to 2026, many experts are recommending that corporations and high-income donors consider accelerating charitable giving for 2025 while the existing rules remain more favorable.
+2025 planning opportunities may include:

-- Pre-funding future commitments and using donor-advised funds
+• Pre-funding future commitments by contributing to donor-advised funds with appreciated investments

 Proactive timing can help maximize both philanthropic impact and tax savings.